 All the places featured in this Stalk are now mapped on Platial.

 How’s our stalking?
-And Who should we stalk next?
-Let us know in the comments box.
+Think we’ve missed something?
+And who would you like us to stalk next?
+Let us know in the comments.